LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning

 \section{Threats to Validity}

-\textbf{Internal validity.} One potential threat to internal validity arises from our definitions of explicit and implicit dependencies, which may not encompass all relationships between code changes that are crucial for untangling commits.
-To mitigate this, we leverage the semantic understanding, reasoning, and explanation capabilities of LLMs to infer dependencies beyond manually summarized rules.
-Furthermore, we provide worker agents with structured code change information, including both explicit and implicit contexts derived from $\delta$-PDG, to enable comprehensive reasoning over diverse dependency patterns.
-Another threat arises from the reliance of $\delta$-PDG on static analysis tools to model code.
+\textbf{Internal validity.} One potential threat to internal validity arises from our definitions of explicit and implicit dependencies.
+Our framework categorizes relationships as either explicit or implicit, and while explicit rules are obvious (data and control dependency), it's impossible to manually enumerate every complex, context-dependent implicit semantic relationship that drives developer intent.
+To mitigate this, we shift our approach from a brittle, rule-based system to a flexible, reasoning-based paradigm.
+We acknowledge that manually summarized rules cannot cover all implicit cases.
+Instead, we perform extensive analysis of literature and code to define patterns covering the majority of critical implicit dependencies.
+We then provide our LLM-driven worker agents with both structured rules and rich contextual information derived from PDGs.
+Leveraging the LLM's semantic understanding and reasoning capabilities, the implicit worker agent is able to infer latent dependencies that extend beyond these manually formalized rules.
+The subsequent collaborative consultation mechanism, where the reviewer agent reconciles the distinct views of the explicit and implicit workers, ensures a comprehensive analysis over diverse dependency patterns.
+The strong performance of our method suggests that our implicit dependency coverage, combined with the LLM's inference power, is sufficient for robust practical performance.
+Another threat arises from the reliance of PDGs on static analysis tools to model code.
 The accuracy and reliability of these tools can be limited, especially when handling complex language features, potentially leading to inaccurate analysis results.